The World’s Top LNG Companies18 May, 20235:30

 Shell has had more than 50 years of experience within the liquified natural gas sector.
 They were already involved in the first-ever commercial LNG liquefaction plant, located in Arzew, Algeria, back in 1964.
 They also shipped the first commercial cargo from Algeria to the UK that same year, setting a precedent for global trade.

 Shell has invested a lot of time and money over the years into developing LNG technology ever further.
-Currently, they are building Prelude FLNG (Floating Liquified Natural Gas) which is the biggest FLNG facility in the world.
-Once operational, Prelude FLNG will produce 3.6 mtpa of LNG, 1.3 mtpa of condensate and 0.4 mtpa of LPG (liquified petroleum gas).
+In 2019, they shipped their first liquified gas cargo to customers in Asia from their new Prelude FLNG (Floating Liquified Natural Gas) project.
+This is the biggest FLNG facility in the world, producing 3.6 mtpa of LNG, 1.3 mtpa of condensate and 0.4 mtpa of LPG (liquified petroleum gas).

 The company is one of the largest LNG shipping operators in the world.
 At present, they are managing and operating over 40 carriers and have 50 on time-charter, which represents about 20% of the global LNG shipping fleet.